mbloch/mapshaper/docs/guides/expressions.html.md

   -o out.shp
 ```

 Expressions are plain JavaScript.
-They can use any built-in language feature (arithmetic, string methods, conditionals, regex, etc.).
+They can use any built-in language feature (arithmetic, string methods, regex, etc.).
 Some commands also expect the expression to return a particular kind of value &mdash; `-filter` and `-inspect` expect `true` or `false`, `-sort` expects a sort key, `-split` expects a group identifier, and so on.

 ## What is a JavaScript expression?